3BRS/sylius-ppl-parcelshops-plugin/README.md

 parameters:
     # Shipping method codes that should be exported to PPL CSV format
     # Default: ['ppl_parcel_shop']
+    # IMPORTANT: Only shipments using shipping methods with these codes will be exported
     pplShippingMethodsCodes: ['ppl_parcel_shop', 'your_custom_ppl_method']

     # Country codes where PPL parcelshop service is available